 FAQs

-Can I Bring My Family on a Canadian Work Permit?
+Can I Bring My Family on a Canada Work Permit?

-Yes, many work permit holders can bring their spouse, common-law partner, and dependent children to Canada.
-Family members must also obtain valid immigration documents before traveling.
-In some cases, spouses may qualify for open work permits.
+Eligible Canada work permit holders may be able to bring their spouse or common-law partner and dependent children to Canada.
+Family members must meet the applicable requirements and obtain the appropriate immigration documents before traveling.

-If My Canadian Work Permit Application Is Denied, Can I Apply Again?
+If My Canada Work Permit Application Is Denied, Can I Apply Again?